kondiamantis/Pi3_Pushbullet-Alarm-System/README.md

 It's a great project to have a first touch with GPIOs pins and modules.

 For the connection with the Pushbullet API the user must create a unique API KEY and place it in the variable API_KEY.
 Then, he can connect his code with every device he has pushbullet connected with his account.

+The programm needs the 2 files in the same folder so it can run properly because these are the drivers for the display.